Understanding Octopus tariffs

 Start with the constraint, not the brand name.

-• If you have an EV and a home charger, compare Go and Intelligent Octopus Go first.
+- If you have an EV that you charge at home, compare Go and Intelligent Octopus Go first.

-• If your EV, charger or smart meter is not compatible with Intelligent Octopus Go, do not assume you can get the smart slots.
+- If your EV, charger or smart meter is not compatible with Intelligent Octopus Go, do not assume you can get the smart slots.
+Go is the simpler EV route when the car is charged at home and Octopus can use compatible smart-meter readings.

 Once you have a shortlist, use postcode-specific rates rather than national averages.
 The tariff comparison tool can help, and the choosing the right tariff guide gives a more step-by-step route through the decision.

-If you decide Octopus is the right fit after checking the tariff details, the referral-code page explains how Matt’s Octopus referral link works before you start the switch.
+If you decide Octopus is the right fit after checking the tariff details, the referral page explains how the Octopus referral link works before you start the switch.